MavenCode/KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/finish.md

-## You are done with the course.
-Thank you for your time.
+## Yes, its that easy!!

+If you need more information on Katacoda, please go through the documentation https://www.katacoda.community/welcome.html.

+#### Thank you